ranju30/bahmni-environment/puppet/modules/nagios/Readme.md

  * Change the $nagios_machine_type to "server"
  * Ensure correct settings are in $primary_machine_ip, $secondary_machine_ip, $primary_machine_host_name, $primary_machine_host_name,
    and the Nagios support emails (to/from)
- * Run the puppet module 'nagios' and 'bahmni-nagios'
+ * Run the puppet module 'nagios' and 'bahmni_nagios'
  * Run the below command to set the password for nagiosadmin (Set password to nagiosadmin) htpasswd -c /etc/nagios/htpasswd.users nagiosadmin
  * Restart httpd